ros-naoqi/naoqi_driver/README.rst

 Description
 ===========

-This is a NAOqi module that bridges with ROS.
+This is a naoqi driver module that bridges with ROS.
 It publishes several sensor data as well as the robot position.

 On the other hand it enables ROS to call parts of the